matlab-deep-learning/llms-with-matlab/doc/functions/edit.md

 # Description

-Edit images using the OpenAI® image generation model DALL·E 2.
+Edit images using the OpenAI® image generation API.

 Specify the area that you want to edit using a mask.
 The transparent areas of the mask, that is, anywhere that the mask is equal to zero, determine the parts of the source image that are edited.